Pegrema

-Pegrema (Пе́грема) is an abandoned village in Medvezhyegorsky District of the Republic of Karelia, Russia, situated on a bank of Lake Onega, about 10 km from Unitsa.
+Pegrema (Пе́грема) is an abandoned village in Medvezhyegorsky District of the Republic of Karelia, Russia, situated on a bank of Lake Ääninen, about 10 km from Unitsa.

 Pegrema is a beautiful example of the region's wooden architecture.
 It consists of several large peasant houses, the fronts of which are faced to the lake.

+History

+Prehistory

+The site of the village Pegrema is believed to have been an "Innovation Centre" throughout the Mesolithic period.
+Pollen data as well as macrofossils suggest a continuous, albeit sporadic human presence from approximately 4200BC-3000BC.
+This data does not suggest any significant natural disasters to have occurred in the area throughout this period.
+However, a distinct lack of any architectural evidence from either the Iron Age or Bronze Age suggests a potential depopulation of the area.

+Early history

+The start of land clearance for a permanent settlement and cultivation site is approximated to the late 13th Century.
+More intensive field cultivation, however, is approximately dated to the 15th Century, as according to pollen data.

+Later History

 In the 1770s, the Varlaam Khutynsky chapel was built on a little cape in front of the houses.
 The chapel remains almost completely intact, although all icons were removed from it after the Russian Revolution.